hning86/adk-whoami/README.md

 ### 7. Time to party.

-Invoke the whoami agent from Gemini Enterprise, and see it invokes Authorization flow, and replies your email and name.
+Invoke the whoami agent from Gemini Enterprise, ask the agent to tell you everything about you, and see how it invokes Authorization flow, and replies with your email and name.